topix-hackademy/laravel-contact-tool-sdk/README.md

 # laravel-contact-tool-sdk

-Laravel Set of Models to perform access to Contact and Company data models.
+Laravel Set of Classes to perform access to Contact and Company data models and maintain local references.

 ## Install

-#### Add Packge dependency and repository to project composer.json
+#### Add Packge dependencies to project composer.json:

 ```
    "require": {
        ...
-       "topix-hackademy/laravel-contact-tool-sdk": ">=0.0.1"
+       "topix-hackademy/laravel-contact-tool-sdk": "^0.0.1"
    },

    ...